Multichannel Quantum Defect Theory with Numerical Reference Functions: Applications to Cold Atomic Collisions

 $^6$Li has nuclear and electronic spin $i=1$ and $=1/2$, respectively.
-Here we take five channels to describe $s$-wave Feshbach resonance near 832 G following the work by Chin {\it et al} \cite{mfr}.
-These five channels are listed in Table.\ref{channel}.
-In figure.\ref{lipot}, we plot five diagonal potentials in short range regime as a function of $r$ for a particular value of magnetic field $B=832.1$ G. In the inset of the figure, we show the asymptotic long range part of the potentials for the chosen five channels.
+Here, we take five channels to describe $s$-wave Feshbach resonance near 832 G following the work by \mbox{Chin et al \cite{mfr}.} These five channels are listed in Table \ref{channel}.
+In the left hand panel of Figure \ref{fig:pot+tmat}, we plot five diagonal potentials in short range regime as a function of $r$ for a particular value of the magnetic field $B=832.1$ G. In the inset of the figure, we show the asymptotic long-range part of the potentials for the chosen five channels.
 The energy of the said channels increases from \textquoteleft ab\textquoteright to \textquoteleft de\textquoteright as a function of $B$ \cite{mfr}.
-The channel \textquoteleft ab\textquoteright is open and the other four channels are closed.
-For the open channel, we consider inward propagation from asymptotic region $r=2000$ $a_0$ and for closed channels we start propagation from $r=150$ $a_0$.
+The channel \textquoteleft ab\textquoteright is open, and the other four channels are closed.
+For the open channel, we consider inward propagation from the asymptotic region $r=2000$ $a_0$, and for closed channels, we start propagation from $r=150$ $a_0$.
 For this system, the matching point is chosen at $r_m \sim 22 $ $a_0$.

-In figure.\ref{wave-function}, we plot the wave functions for open channel in upper and lower panels for magnetic field $B = 832.1$ G and $B = 850$ G, respectively.
-From this figure we notice that the amplitude of the wave function is much higher at $B = 832.1$ G than $B = 850$ indicating an effect of the resonance near $832.1$ G. In figure.\ref{tmat-li} we show $|T|^2$ as a function of energy for the said two values of magnetic fields.
-For the field $B=850$ G, there is hardly any effect of resonance unlike that for $B=832.1$ G at which Feshbach resonance occurs as energy decreases below 1 microKelvin.
+In the right-hand panel of Figure \ref{fig:pot+tmat}, we show $|T|^2$ as a function of energy for two values of magnetic fields 832.1 and 850 G. For the field $B=850$ G, there is hardly any effect of resonance, unlike that for $B=832.1$ G, at which a Feshbach resonance occurs as energy decreases below 1 $\mu$K.

 In passing, we verify whether we can really neglect the off-diagonal potential terms for $r>r_m$.
-For this we evaluate the $\lambda$ parameter as defined in the preceding subsection for the lowest two channels, that is, the lowest open channel and the lowest closed channel.
+For this, we evaluate the $\lambda$ parameter as defined in the preceding subsection for the lowest two channels, that is, the lowest open channel and the lowest closed channel.
 We find $\lambda \simeq 0.01$.
 So, we can reasonably neglect the off-diagonal terms for $r > r_m $.

-\section{$d$-wave Feshbach resonance of $^{87}$Rb + $^{85}$Rb system}
+\section{\boldmath{\textbf{$d$}}-Wave Feshbach Resonance of $^{87}$Rb + $^{85}$Rb System}